 The Biostatistics and Biomathematics Unit provides support in the field of statistics to all the Units of the Gertner Institute, to the Ministry of Health, and to other external groups.
-This support includes collaboration and consultation in the planning and analysis of epidemiological studies, clinical trials and other clinical investigations.
+This support includes mathematical modeling and algorithms for planning health policies for Covid-19, collaboration and consultation in the planning and analysis of epidemiological studies, clinical trials and other clinical investigations.
 In addition, the Unit conducts independent biostatistical methodological research and programming of statistical algorithms.

 Over the past 15 years the Gertner Biostatistics and Biomathematics Unit has played an important role in advising government bodies on the design, conduct and analyses of studies that are important to the health of the Israeli population, consulting with medical researchers in their research projects, and helping Israeli innovators design and analyze studies that are pivotal to their applications to medical authorities for approval of their products.
 Among our achievements over this period are the statistical analysis of cancer risk in Navy divers who trained in Nahal Kishon; the statistical analysis of cancer risk in workers in Israeli medical laboratories; the statistical analysis of cancer risk among soldiers who trained at the Tel Arad base; the design, monitoring and statistical analysis of three major trials in the management of patients with (i) heart failure (Kupat Cholim Maccabi); (ii) COPD (Kupat Cholim Clalit) and (iii) COPD/Asthma (Kupat Cholim Maccabi); and the statistical guidance of the Misrad HaBriut progam for quality of care measures in Israeli hospitals.